Menu

 One operating principle: evals are the contract.

 Proof of Tech is a small engineering consultancy for teams shipping AI to production.
-For the systems that genuinely need it, we also build verifiable, on-chain inference.
 We're the team you bring in when the demo impressed everyone and now has to survive real users — and the team that gives you a clear go/no-go recommendation, in writing, before you commit to a build.

 01 / WHO WE ARE